-The Intermediate School offers various before and after school programs that are based on the needs and interests of our students.
+The Primary School offers various before and after school programs.
 If your child is recommended for one of these programs you will be notified by the school.
 Parent permission will be needed to participate in the program.
-Apart from instrumental music rehearsals, other types of programs that have been offered in the past years include Reading Club, Math Club, Chess Club, Book Club and various STEAM programs.
+Types of programs that have been offered in the past years: academic based clubs, Big Brother Big Sister, chess club, STEAM Enrichment and art enrichment.